microsoft/FluidFramework/api-report/spanner.api.md

 import { IChannelAttributes } from '@fluidframework/datastore-definitions';
 import { IChannelFactory } from '@fluidframework/datastore-definitions';
 import { IChannelServices } from '@fluidframework/datastore-definitions';
+import { IChannelStorageService } from '@fluidframework/datastore-definitions';
+import { IDeltaConnection } from '@fluidframework/datastore-definitions';
+import { IDeltaHandler } from '@fluidframework/datastore-definitions';
 import { IExperimentalIncrementalSummaryContext } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidLoadable } from '@fluidframework/core-interfaces';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
+import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';
 import { ITelemetryContext } from '@fluidframework/runtime-definitions';
 import { SharedObject } from '@fluidframework/shared-object-base';